IQUA RESEARCH AWARDS

 THE INAUGURAL FRANK MITCHELL AWARD, DECEMBER 2011

-The Irish Quaternary Association is proud to announce that its inaugural Frank Mitchell Award for Distinguished Service to Quaternary Research & Teaching was presented to Prof. Pete Coxon of Geography, Trinity College Dublin, December 2011.
+The inaugural Frank Mitchell Award for Distinguished Service to Quaternary Research & Teaching was presented to Prof. Pete Coxon of Geography, Trinity College Dublin, December 2011.

 Prof. Coxon earned his BSc in Geology & Biology at the University of Sussex (1973-1976) and undertook research for his PhD in the Subdepartment of Quaternary Research in Cambridge University (1976-1979) under the supervision of Prof. R. G. West.